ivaylo-andonov/who-wants-to-be-a-millionaire-cli-game/README.md

 ##  Interactive CLI game

-Powered by NPM, Nodejs and cool npm libs.
+Powered by NPM, Nodejs and other npm libs.

 ## Usage CLI